Homeland Union: Opposition and the third government (2012–2024)

+In 2023 municipal elections Homeland Union managed to win a mayorship of Vilnius (for the first time since 2011), but lost mayorships and majorities in rural councils.
+In 2024 presidential election Ingrida Šimonytė was selected as candidate from the party, but she lost incumbent President of Republic Gitanas Nausėda.

+Again in opposition (from 2024)

+In the parliamentary election of the same year, Homeland Union won 18.35 per cent of the vote, but won just 28 seats due to poor performance in single-member constituencies.
+Gabrielius Landsbergis announced his resignation as leader of the Homeland Union and as member of the next Seimas.
+His vice, Radvilė Morkūnaitė-Mikulėnienė, replacing him as interim leader.
+It triggered new leadership election in 2025.

 Popular support

-During 1990s the party was strong in urban areas with Panevėžys and Kaunas being its strongholds.
+During the 1990s, the party was strong in urban areas with Panevėžys and Kaunas being its strongholds.
 It could explained by national composition in these urban areas (Lithuanians in 2001 census made up 95 and 92 per cent of population respectively).
 In rural areas the party was strongest in Alytus and Lazdijai districts.
 Although the party lost two-thirds of its support nationwide during 1997 and 2000, these areas remained supportive to the party up until early 2010s.
+The one exception would be Pasvalys district, where the party managed to obtain over 20 per cent of the vote in 2000 municipal elections.

+After the 2008 merger with Lithuanian Christian Democrats, Homeland Union gained support from Molėtai district, which was stronghold of Lithuanian Christian Democrats.
 In early 2010s with the rise of public election committees the Homeland Union lost support in Panevėžys and Kaunas.
 In return, due to internal migration and suburbanisation, the party gained support in Vilnius area (notable example, Naujoji Vilnia).

 Organisation

 Factions

 First faction to be established within the party was Christian Democrats' faction in 2003.
 Since then (mainly due to mergers with other parties) new factions were established.

 The party currently is split into factions, which are based by former parties: